 Step 9:

 Based on the subscription data retrieved from HSS.
 The S-CSCF may perform Service Control.
-Specifically, S-CSCF determines whether the UE is allowed for GEO voice service, and install the iFC for the B2BUA service in Call Setup procedure.
+Specifically, S-CSCF determines whether the UE is allowed for GEO voice service and install the iFC for the B2BUA service in Call Setup procedure.

 Then S-CSCF sends 200 OK to P-CSCF with "confirm of GEO voice".